sean1516/HomeAssistant/README.md

 # Questions?

 The best way to get help on Home Assistant is the [Home Assistant Forum](https://community.home-assistant.io/).
 If you have a specific question about my configuration send me a Private Message on the HA forum, my username over there is [Silvrr](https://community.home-assistant.io/u/silvrr/).
-If you have found something incorrect, please submit an issue here on Github and ill get it fixed.
+If you have found something incorrect, please submit an issue here on Github and I will get it fixed.